The Capability Formation Framework

 The Environment

 Density describes the conditions under which capability is forged.
 High-density environments are defined by challenge that is complex, consequential, and not yet solved.
-They expose people to volatility, force the development of new judgment, and produce talent that compounds — rather than stagnates — over time.
+They expose people to volatility, force the development of new judgment, and produce talent that compounds rather than stagnates.
+They are also the environments where people most often discover what they are genuinely capable of, when given the chance.

 Routine work produces fragile talent.
-Organizations that allow challenge concentration to thin out — through administrative overhead, under-challenging assignments, or excessive process orientation — gradually erode the capability base they depend on to execute complex strategy.
+Organizations that allow challenge concentration to thin out through administrative overhead, under-challenging assignments, or excessive process orientation gradually erode the capability base they depend on.
+They also quietly communicate to their best people that growth is not on offer here.

 What problems does your environment make people genuinely better at solving?